If you want to reference subroutines or functions in other

 To reference subroutines and functions in a stand-alone file

 Use the following in your script:

-The path to the file can be an absolute path or a path relative to the NI AWR Project file in which you are working.
+The path to the file can be an absolute path or a path relative to the AWR Project file in which you are working.
 The disadvantage to this approach is that you cannot debug into any referenced functions.

 To reference subroutines and functions in another script loaded in the SDE for that type (Global or Project)

 Notice a few differences.
 There is no path to the file.
 You use a "*" before the name.
 You do not use the